sbellem/HoneyBadgerMPC/docs/development/submitting-patches.rst

 	$ git checkout -b jubjub upstream/jubjub

 In order to keep your local copy up-to-date you should periodically sync it with the remote.
-First switch to (checkout) the local branch:
+First switch to the local branch:

 .. code-block:: bash